 - 1/2 cup softened vegan butter (Earth Balance)

 - Preheat oven to 350 degrees.

 - In a large bowl, whisk together almond flour, tapioca starch, baking soda and baking powder.

-- Add almond milk, honey, apple sauce, melted butter, vanilla extract and apple cider vinegar to your flour mixture.
+- Add almond milk, honey, apple sauce, olive oil, vanilla extract and apple cider vinegar to your flour mixture.
 Combine until batter is smooth.